 Under normal market conditions, the Fund invests at least 80% of its net assets, plus borrowings for investment purposes, in a diversified portfolio of below investment-grade, high-risk, corporate bonds that are rated below Baa3 by Moody's or below BBB- by S&P or Fitch, commonly referred to as "high-yield" or "junk bonds."

 The Fund may invest up to 20% of its net assets in bank loans and up to 10% of its total assets in equity securities, including common stock.
-Additionally, the Fund may invest a portion of its assets in credit default swaps and bank loans to corporate issuers.
+Additionally, the Fund may invest a portion of its assets in credit default swaps in which the Fund may be either the buyer or the seller and bank loans to corporate issuers.

 Credit Quality.
 The Fund invests primarily in below investment-grade debt securities, commonly referred to as "high-yield" or "junk" bonds, but may invest up to 20% of its net assets in investment-grade securities, including U.S. Treasury and U.S. government agency securities.
 As such, the Fund's average weighted portfolio quality varies from time to time, depending on the level of assets allocated to such securities.
 The Subadviser does not seek to actively invest in defaulted securities.

 Credit risk: The issuer of a security owned by the Fund could default on its obligation to pay principal or interest or its credit rating could be downgraded.
 Likewise, a counterparty to a derivative or other contractual instrument owned by the Fund could default on its obligation.
-Credit risk is higher for the Fund because it invests primarily in below investmentgrade securities.
+This risk may be higher for the Fund because it invests primarily in below investment-grade securities.

 High-yield risk: There is a greater risk that the Fund will lose money because it invests primarily in high-yield bonds.
 These securities are considered speculative because they have a higher risk of issuer default, are subject to greater price volatility and may be illiquid.